ti-vo/pyPEAKO/README.md

 ```bash
 $ pip install -e .[dev]
 ```
 in the directory containing the setup.py file.
+Like this, you install pyPEAKO with the dev extras.